Countly/countly-sdk-documentation/java/next.md

   .enableFeatures(Config.Feature.Events, Config.Feature.Sessions, Config.Feature.CrashReporting, Config.Feature.UserProfiles)
   .setDeviceIdStrategy(Config.DeviceIdStrategy.UUID);</code></pre>
 <p>
-  This logging level would have no influence over the log listener.
-That would always receive all the printed logs event if the logging level would be set to "OFF".
+  This logging level would not influence the log listener.
+That will always receive all the printed logs event if the logging level is "OFF."
 </p>
 <h2 id="h_01GVR02HH6X27TPH3MS6TE08AT">Log Listener</h2>
 <p>